 During pregnancy, your body’s nutritional needs vary as well as you now have to eat to feed two lives.
-But binge eating is not the way to go.
+But binge eating is not the way to go; keep a tab on nutrition and have only a nutrients-rich diet.
 You have to be very careful about meeting your and your baby’s nutritional needs without going overboard.
 It is no easy task, but don’t be alarmed by this!
 All you need is a little information and research to keep your pregnancy safe and healthy.
 Keep reading to learn more about lime juice intake during pregnancy and how it can benefit you during this exciting time.
 Scroll down!

 In This Article